uaem-na/donations-tracker/README.md

 # mcgill-uaem-website

-General-purpose platform developed by members of the McGill chapter of the Universities Allied for Essential Medicine for Personal Protective Equipment (PPE) exchange.
+General-purpose distribution platform developed for the McGill chapter of the Universities Allied for Essential Medicine by the following individuals:

+Frontend Developers: Lucas Nelson, Jinho Yoon, Edgar Chang, Tristan Stevens, Gaby Le Bideau Backend Developers: Lucas Nelson, Zhekai Jiang
+UAEM McGill Coordinator: Yeji Lori Song (Not a developer)

-This file will be updated with necessary details at a later date
+This file will be updated with necessary details at a later date.